Dwarf tarantula

-Dwarf tarantulas, also known as sheet funnel-web spiders are a type of spider from the family Mecicobothriidae.
+Dwarf tarantulas, also known as sheet funnel-web spiders, are a type of spider from the family Mecicobothriidae.
 Dwarf tarantulas are one of several families of the suborder Mygalomorphae; this larger group also includes the true tarantulas.

 Description

 Dwarf tarantulas, as the name indicates, appear very similar to tarantulas, but are physically much smaller.
-Many specimens are smaller than 1 cm in length, and the largest in the family are seldom larger than 2 cm.
+Many specimens are smaller than 1 cm in length, and the largest in the family are rarely bigger than 2 cm.
 The spiders, like all Mygalomorphae, have downward pointing fangs; dwarf tarantulas also have long spinnerets.

 Genera

-There is currently only 1 recognized genus in this family:
+There is currently only one recognized genus in this family: